ggarra13/mrv2/README.md

 # Features

 The source code is written in C++17 and uses CMake for the build system.
+The core of the playback engine is a custom version of tlRender (www.github.com/darbyjohnston/tlRender.git).

 Currently supported: